-This, in turn, strengthens the hair shafts, preventing breakages and split-ends.
-The hairs will feel smoother, softer and more even against your girlfriend’s skin.
+The hairs will most likely feel smoother, softer and more even against your girlfriend’s skin.

-All of this will all act to make the facial hair smell great as well which is always a plus.
+All of this acts to make the facial hair smell great as well which is always a plus.

 3. Beard Oil

-Massaging a nutrient-rich beard oil into your facial hair isn’t just for calming the skin and making your beard smell divine.
+Massaging a nutrient-rich beard oil into your facial hair can help.

-They’re usually filled with ingredients such as jojoba oil and argan oil which give the beard an irresistible shine and great volume.
+They’re usually filled with ingredients such as jojoba oil and argan oil which give the beard an irresistible shine.